shishirmax/sql-queries/SQLNotes/combine multiple columns into single columns.md

-# combine multiple columns into single columns
+# Combine multiple columns into single columns

 Need an output like display all different column data coresponding to same ID into single column